fmalina/revisions-blocl/activism/wiredforculture.md

 just to maintain the levels of prosperity many of us already enjoy, and to raise it for those who have, up to now, been less fortunate.

-If individual inventiveness per se hasn’t played the role in shaping our intelligence that we might have thought, a capability that is difficult for others to copy by social learning might have.
+If individual inventiveness per se hasn't played the role in shaping our intelligence that we might have thought, a capability that is difficult for others to copy by social learning might have.
 That capability might turn out to be our social intelligence.

-If you can’t simply copy social intelligence, then your only alternative is to become a social innovator, working out for yourself how to manipulate society, and this requires a big socially intelligent brain.
+If you can't simply copy social intelligence, then your only alternative is to become a social innovator, working out for yourself how to manipulate society, and this requires a big socially intelligent brain.
 This is just the opposite of what we concluded for inventiveness, where most of us can get by just fine